AnandIsCoding/Problem-Solving/Basics/Questions.md

     **Example**:
     Input: `array = [3, 1, 2, 4, 5]`
     Output: `3`
     Explanation: The median of the sorted array [1, 2, 3, 4, 5] is 3.
+A median is the middle number in a sorted list of either ascending or descending numbers.

 33. **Calculating the Power of a Number**
     **Difficulty**: Easy